 Transport Canada contact information:

 General Information: 866-995-9737

 BNSF Railway Public Notice - Vegetation Management Program

-In order to maintain the safe and efficient functioning of train operations, BNSF Railway conducted their seasonal vegetation management program on the tracks and ballast areas within the City of White Rock in June 2018.
-Treatment Notices were posted at all public and road accesses advising of the date and time of treatments.
+In order to maintain the safe and efficient functioning of train operations, BNSF Railway will be conducting their seasonal vegetation management program on the tracks and ballast areas within the City of White Rock May 25-29, 2020.
+Treatment Notices will be posted at all public and road accesses advising of the date and time of treatments.
 Precautions to minimize exposure to herbicides and contact information is contained on the Treatment Notices.
-For further information about this, please contact: Chris Bryan, Ferrovai Services, LLC, Railroad Operations-Vegetation at 303-842-6564 or email email@example.com.
+For further information about this, please contact: Chris Bryan, Ferrovai Services, LLC, Railroad Operations-Vegetation at 303-842-6564 or email firstname.lastname@example.org.